This V-E Day, Be Sure You Know Why the Allies Won the War

 Lt.
 Gen. Sir Frederick Morgan, who did most of the planning for D-Day as chief of staff to the supreme Allied commander, wrote an article for the Telegraph after the war titled “The Miracle of D-Day.”
 In it, he listed miracles that occurred over and again during the course of the war.

 In response to this deliverance, the British government even took steps to make the nation more religious.
-The 1944 Education Act required all schools to hold a daily act of collective worship—a requirement that is still technically in place, though ignored by the vast majority, today.
+The 1944 Education Act required all schools to hold a daily act of collective worship.

 On V-E Day, King George vi told the nation, “We give thanks to God for a great deliverance.”
 U.S. President Harry Truman appointed May 13 as a day of prayer, saying: “I call upon the people of the United States, whatever their faith, to unite in offering joyful thanks to God for the victory we have won and to pray that He will support us to the end of our present struggle and guide us into the way of peace.”